Help! (film): Production

 The ski scenes were shot at Obertauern, a small village in Austria.
 One reason this location was chosen was that the stars of the film were less likely to be recognised there than at one of the larger resorts with many British tourists.
 The Beatles were in Obertauern for about two weeks in March 1965 along with a film crew of around 60 people.
 Locals served as ski stunt doubles for the Beatles, who stayed at the hotel "Edelweiss".
 Most of the crew were based in the hotel Marieta, where one night the Beatles gave an impromptu concert on the occasion of a director's assistant's birthday.
-This was the only time they ever played on stage in Austria.
+This was the only time they ever performed in Austria.

 The Beatles did not particularly enjoy filming Help!, nor were they pleased with the end product.
 In 1970, John Lennon said they felt like extras in their own film:

 Ten years later Lennon was more charitable:

 A contributing factor was exhaustion attributable to their busy schedule of writing, recording and touring.
 Afterwards they were hesitant to begin another film project, and Help! was their last full-length scripted theatrical film.
 The Beatles saw the 1968 animated film Yellow Submarine (in which their characters were voiced by actors, and they themselves made only a token appearance) as a favourable way to complete their commitment to United Artists for a third film.
-Many fans have assumed that the cartoon did not satisfy the contract, but Let It Be (1970) was the film not connected to the original three-picture deal.
+Many fans have assumed that the cartoon did not satisfy the contract, but their cameo appearance at the end was included so as to satisfy the terms of the contract requiring their personal appearances in three films.
+The Beatles' next film Let It Be (1970) was not connected to the original three-picture deal.